 This paper addresses the problem of estimating Gaussian random vectors with random covariance matrices.
 The authors develop a neural network architecture inspired from expert knowledge about the covariance matrix structure, which achieves state-of-the-art performance with an order-of-magnitude less complexity.
 This is a good example of how expert knowledge can be combined with machine learning methods to outperform purely model-based approaches.

-- Topic: End-to-End Communications
+- IV.
+End-to-End Communications and Semantic Communications

 S. Dörner, S. Cammerer, J. Hoydis, and S. ten Brink, “Deep Learning-Based Communication over the Air,” IEEE Journal Selected Topics in Signal Processing, vol. 12, no. 1, pp. 132-143, February 2018.